rdeepak2002/reddit-place-script-2022/README.md

 ## MacOSX
 If you are using MacOSX and encounter an SSL_CERTIFICATE error.
 Please apply the fix detailed https://stackoverflow.com/questions/42098126/mac-osx-python-ssl-sslerror-ssl-certificate-verify-failed-certificate-verify

+If you want to use tor on MacOSX. you'll need to provide your own tor binary and start it manually. deactivate the "use_builtin tor" option in the config and make sure you configure your tor to use the specified ports and password.
+<br>*note that socks proxy connection to tor doesn't work for the time being, so the config value is for an httpTunnel port*

 ## Get Started